33 October Writing Prompts

-No matter the grade you teach, these October writing prompts will motivate students to move their pens!
+No matter the age, these October writing prompts will motivate students to move their pens!

-Not only that, but these prompts improve writing skills, ignite creativity, and encourage critical thinking.
+These prompts also improve writing skills, ignite creativity, and encourage critical thinking.

-So try a few of these fun and engaging October writing prompts with students, and watch magic happen.
+So try a few of these engaging October writing prompts with students, and watch magic happen.

 October Writing Prompts